LuEtcheverry/academic_web/content/research/index.md

 **Work half-time, receive full-time pay: Effect of novel family policy on female labor market outcomes** *(Job Market Paper)* [Link to paper](Etcheverry_jmp_draft.pdf)

 Many countries provide paid family leave to increase female labor force participation, improve gender equality, and foster family wellbeing.
 Yet, a large percentage of women do not return to work after maternity leave.
 Can a subsidy that allows a more flexible re-introduction to work increase work attachment after birth?
-I leverage the implementation of a subsidy in Uruguay that allows parents to work half-time while receiving full-time pay for 4 month after the culmination of maternity leave to answer this question.
-Utilizing employment survey data in a difference-in-differences framework, I find that this parental care subsidy led to an increase in the likelihood of employment among mothers in the short and middle-term, specially for disadvantaged women.
+I leverage the implementation of a subsidy in Uruguay that allows parents to work half-time while receiving full-time pay for 4 months after the culmination of maternity leave to answer this question.
+Utilizing employment survey data in a difference-in-differences framework, I find that this parental care subsidy led to an increase in the likelihood of employment among mothers in the short and middle-term, especially for disadvantaged women.
 {{< figure >}}
 {{< figure >}}